Teaching Resource for PEEL OFF

 Starting formation: Tandem Couples, Box Circulate, or Z formation

 Dance action: Lead dancers walk in an approximate semicircle, away from the center of the starting formation, to become the ends of a four-dancer line.
 Trailing dancers step forward as necessary to become centers of the same line and U Turn Back, turning away from the center of the starting formation.
 All dancers end in a four-dancer line.
-Each dancer will have turned half (1800) to end facing the opposite direction from which they started.
+Each dancer will have turned half (180 degrees) to end facing the opposite direction from which they started.
 Peel Off from Tandem Couples ends in a One-Faced Line.
 Peel Off from Box Circulate or a Z ends in a Two-Faced Line.

 Ending formations: One-Faced or Two-Faced Line